shiba6v/shape_commentator/README.md

 pip install shape_commentator
 ```

+### Tested Python Version
+Test script must be written in these version of Python.
+- 3.6.6
+- 3.5.6
+- 3.4.9

 ## Usage
 ### CLI
 1. Run this script as a module with argument of script name.
 Command line arguments to the target script are available.